elvisguillen/heightllc.com/src/pages/expertise/expertise.md

 contentType: expertise
 path: /expertise
 title: Expertise
-page_header: 'From analysis to investments, our expertise goes beyond insights.'
+page_header: 'From analysis to investments, our expertise goes beyond providing insights.'
 expertises:
   - copy: >-
-      Through collaboration, we are able to experience the dynamic nature of the world and absorb its abundant data.
-Free from traditional constraints of covering narrowed companies, issuing ratings, or publishing on earnings results, our research fits perfectly into two distinctions.
-Foundation Research identifies investment themes with 6-12 months duration based on secular changes in a regulatory landscape.
-Special Situations Research is supported by in-depth primary source research honed in on a particular market.
-Comprehensively, they map out the entire financial landscape.
+      We think independently and work collaboratively.
+The dynamic nature of the investment landscape and its abundant data require thoughtfulness and agility.
+Free from traditional constraints of covering a static list of companies, issuing ratings, or publishing on earnings results, our research team identifies themes and generates ideas opportunistically.
+We provide differentiated and comprehensive insights to help clients make key investment and operational decisions.
     header: >-
-      Capture comprehensive research from the capital’s leading financiers and advisors.
+      Multi-sector research from the capital's leading financial and policy analysts.
     photo: /files/image_page_sidebar.0b34c9f1.jpg
     title: Research
   - copy: >-
-      Our highly specialized firm has worked with an array of global institutional investors, corporations, governments, financial sponsors,
+      Given our firm's specialization, we work with an array of global institutional investors, corporations, governments, financial sponsors,
       and other financial institutions.
-In 2014, after 5 years of building our brand through our research, we launched an Investment Banking and Advisory (IBA) group.
-We aspire are to be the leading financier and advisor in Washington, DC, heading investment strategy with eyes set on the future of global markets.
+In 2014, after five years of building our reputation through our research, we launched our Investment Banking and Advisory (IBA) group.
+Aspiring to be the leading financier and advisor in Washington, we set our investment strategy toward the future of global markets.
     header: >-
-      Distribution team credibility creates opportunities to develop and market transactions.
+      Subject area expertise and our trusted distribution team create opportunities to excel in developing and marketing transactions.
     photo: /files/investment banking hero.png
     title: Investment Banking
   - copy: >-
-      Our highly specialized sales team is immersed in the nuances of research.
-      Every human at Height prides themself for being scrupulously responsive, treating our clients as partners starts through effective sales coverage.
-      Height's trade desk is composed of professionals with a wide range of buy and sell-side experience.
-We strive to provide the highest caliber trade execution services, while providing clients with a differentiated research opinion.
+      Treating our clients as partners starts with effective sales coverage.
+Our sales & trading desk is composed of professionals with a wide range of buy-side and sell-side experience.
+Our highly specialized sales team is immersed in our firm's research.
+We prove our value by coupling nuanced research and differentiated investment perspectives with effective trade execution and diligent sales coverage.
-    header: >-
-      Nuanced research and differentiation shines when applied to effective execution.
+    header: Serving clients well is our priority.
     photo: /files/sales and trading hero.png
     title: Sales + Trading
   - copy: >-
-      Our core team has provided industry leading research since the turn of the century.
-We are admired for going beyond conventional financial modeling and sector coverage, and take this quality to heart.
-The Height team has an established reputation for assisting clients in effective navigation of regulatory, macroeconomic and geopolitical risks that impact investments and corporate operating environments.
-Every advisor has internalized the principles of market flow which becomes apparent through carefully executed consultation.
+      We inform and advise a range of organizations on investment, regulatory, legislative and political matters.
+We analyze key factors so clients can effectively navigate various risks and opportunities that impact corporate operating environments and capture investors' attention.
+We produce in-depth, client-focused information as well as political and investment analysis on the key events and policy debates that impact specific sectors and the broader economic picture.
-    header: Where identified investment themes and short time horizon ideas converge.
+    header: Where identified investment themes and timely ideas converge.
     photo: /files/advisory services hero.png
     title: Advisory Services
 ---